What is a hybrid car & how does it work?

 Plug-in hybrids

 Plug-in hybrids, also called PHEVs, are models that can be manually plugged in to charge up the batteries.
-They’re the closest option to a 100% electric vehicle and can be driven purely on electricity as well, but can also use both the combustion engine and their batteries.
+The closest option to a 100% electric vehicle, they can be driven purely using electricity, but also have a combustion engine.

-Plug-in hybrids can cover a lot more ground than other models on electricity alone due to having much larger batteries, meaning far less fuel use.
-The downside is that the batteries add a lot of weight to the car, so if you did ever have to rely on the engine alone to get you home, it would actually result in far less economical fuel consumption.
+Plug-in hybrids have much larger batteries that can cover more ground on electricity and use far less fuel than other models.
+However, those batteries add a lot of weight to the car, so if you ever have to rely on the engine alone to get you home, it higher fuel consumption.

 Plug-in models are available from the following brands: